TECHNICAL NOTE 1 METHODOLOGY

 - For the balance of businesses (i.e. in the ATO maintained population below the cut-offs for their ANZSIC category), their contribution was sourced from BIT data, with some more detailed breakdowns produced using proportional relationships derived from the sample survey.
-The derivation of employment estimates is discussed in Appendix 2.
+The derivation of employment estimates is discussed below.

 ATO BIT data